techtanic/educative.io_courses/README.md

 # educative.io_courses
-this is downloadings of all educative.io free student subscription courses
+These are the downloadings of all the educative.io's free student subscription courses which can help you gain knowledge regarding several subjects.